 You can use a temperature probe or food thermometer to check the internal temperature of the meat while the bird is cooking.
 Clean the probe in hot, soapy water after each use to avoid spreading germs.

-Ensure that the thickest part of the bird (between the breast and the thigh) reaches at least 70°C for more than two minutes.
+Make sure that the thickest part of the bird (between the breast and the thigh) reaches at least 70°C for more than two minutes.

 A cooking thermometer is usually left in the bird while it cooks.
 It should be placed in the thickest part of the bird (between the breast and the thigh) from the start of cooking.
 The bird is cooked when the thermometer has reached 70°C for more than two minutes.

-Pop-up timers indicate when the bird is thoroughly cooked.
+Pop-up timers show when the bird is thoroughly cooked.
 When the indicator stick (typically red) pops up, the bird is thoroughly cooked.
 You might want to double check this by ensuring that there is no pinkness in the thickest part of the meat and that the juices run clear when you pierce the turkey or press the thigh.

-Cooking the turkey in advance
+Cooking the turkey ahead of time

-For fridge storage, ensure that the turkey is thoroughly cooked until steaming hot, that no pinkness remains and that any juices run clear.
+For fridge storage, make sure that the turkey is thoroughly cooked until steaming hot, that no pinkness remains and that any juices run clear.
 Then cool, cover, and put in the fridge within one to two hours of cooking - you can carve it into smaller portions to help it to cool more quickly.
 Then treat it as fresh and eat within two days of cooking.

 Leftover turkey can be kept in the fridge for up to two days.
 Large amounts of leftover food should be separated into portions before storing in the fridge or freezer.